 Get Creative With Your Plants (and Pots)

-Shann also says that getting creative is a great way to involve your plants in your holiday season.
-“Wrap your plant pots with wrapping paper, tinsel or ribbons.” think I may have to try this idea.
+Shann also says that getting creative is a great way to involve your plants in your holiday season: “Wrap your plant pots with wrapping paper, tinsel, or ribbons.”

 You can see how much is plant pots stand out by wrapping them up in a gift, which is also a great way to wrap up a plant that you’re giving someone as a present.
 Stick some holly, real or faux, inside the bottom of the plants to give it a bright pop of red which will look great against the green foliage of your favorite plant.